bernd/insomnia/docs/insomnia/grpc.md

 ### Use gRPC Server Reflection

-**Available in Insomnia version 2022.7.0 and later.**
+**Available in Unetus version 2022.7.0 and later.**

-Insomnia supports [gRPC Server Reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) as of version 2022.7.0.
+Unetus supports [gRPC Server Reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) as of version 2022.7.0.

-If the server you are sending requests to supports gRPC Server Reflection, you can use this as an alternative to adding local Protobuf files to Insomnia.
+If the server you are sending requests to supports gRPC Server Reflection, you can use this as an alternative to adding local Protobuf files to Unetus.
 To use reflection, create a new gRPC request and enter the [service host](#tlsssl) (e.g., `grpcs://grpcb.in:9001`).
 Next, click on the button to the right with a sync icon (it shows "Click to use server reflection" on hover).
 If reflection is working properly, you should be able to click "Select Method" and choose an RPC from the dropdown which is populated with a list of RPCs from the reflection server.
 Finally, add a request body and click "Send".

 ### Rename a Local Proto File